dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 Software Services domain just like Software Frameworks can be profitable for software developers.
 However, creating Services is more challenging due to the need to manage infrastructure, deployment, and security.
 On the other hand, Services have a broader audience as businesses can directly use them, while Frameworks are primarily for other developers.
 Services creators should have a good understanding of bussiness they are going to serve.
 For example the following framework for finding the righ niche can work:
 1. Choose a bissness and analyze the responsibilities of both employees.
 Break down each bussiness role into individual tasks.
 2. Evaluate if each task can benefit from assistance or automation through AI tools like supervised learning or generative AI.
-3. Determine the value of implementing these changes.
+3. Evaluate the worth of these changes.
+If the new service can save approximately 80% of time in a specific business role, it is certainly worthwhile to develop it.